 If you want to get pregnant, IVF might be a good option if you:

 - Are a single person without a partner

-- have issues with fertility
+- Have issues with fertility

-- suffer from painful intercourse
+- Experience painful intercourse

-- have serious problems with ovulation
+- Have serious problems with ovulation

 How about just putting sperm into your vagina?

 Another option for getting yourself pregnant is at-home insemination.
 There are some benefits of at-home insemination, including: